Devotions

 Coming Home

 A friend recently took his family on a three-week long vacation.
 They had no sooner begun when his five year old daughter said, “When are we going home?”
-Throughout the next three weeks, the little girl would often pause at whatever she was doing, seek out her mother or father, put her head on their […]
+Throughout the […]

 Read More